Harmoware/Harmoware-VIS/README.md

 ### Container

 This is the class inherited from `React.Component`.
-This is the base component of the `Harmoware-VIS` library.
-`settime` and animation frame update.
-Please output DOM with the `render` function.
+This is the base component of the `Harmoware-VIS` library which updates `settime` and `animation frame`.
+Please output DOM with the `render` method.

 ##### Examples